buda-base/drs-deposit/DRS-BATCH-PROCESSING/BatchBuilding.md

 ### SQL Structures
 * `AllReadyWorks`: works which have no printmasters or outlines
-* `ReadyWorksNeedsBuilding`: subset of `AllReadyWorks` which have not been deposited Tehcnically, these return collections of __Volumes__ which have not been deposited.
+* `ReadyWorksNeedsBuilding`: subset of `AllReadyWorks` which have not been deposited Technically, these return collections of __Volumes__ which have not been deposited.

 ### Workflow
 #### Prerequisites to these steps: